• About

 News

-• I successfully passed my PhD general exam (proposal defense)! | February 2025
+• I successfully passed my PhD general exam! | February 2025

-• I was interviewed as a part of the ‘Promising Young Scientist’ series by Brotman Baty Institute for Precision Medicine.
+• Interviewed as part of the ‘Promising Young Scientist’ series by Brotman Baty Institute for Precision Medicine.
 Read more: Article | January 2025